ah-/kernel-asahi/redhat/docs/repository-layout.rst

 common are the same across all flavors.
 It's simply a good place to set common values across the flavors and use as a base for new flavors.

-``common-pending`` is where configuration options that have not been reviewed are placed.
-Automation creates snippets for all new configuration options exposed during a rebase of ARK in the ``pending-common`` directory, at which point subsystem maintainers review the options and set them as appropriate before moving them into ``common``.
+``pending-ark`` is where configuration options that have not been reviewed are placed.
+Automation creates snippets for all new configuration options exposed during a rebase of ARK in the ``pending-ark`` directory, at which point subsystem maintainers review the options and set them as appropriate before moving them into ``common``.

-New ARK configurations are placed in ``common-pending`` because it is assumed that ARK generally has the most conservative settings, whereas other flavors like Fedora will be (for the most part) a superset of the ARK configuration.
+New ARK configurations are placed in ``pending-ark`` because it is assumed that ARK generally has the most conservative settings, whereas other flavors like Fedora will be (for the most part) a superset of the ARK configuration.

-fedora and fedora-pending
+fedora and pending-fedora
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``fedora`` directory contains settings that have been reviewed by